 Improve connectivity within the sites and around Kerang.
-Provide clear and safe connections within and to the sites.
-This can encourage more participation.
+Provide clear and safe connections within and to the sites so users can easily navigate the space.

 Environment and sustainability

 Protect and enhance the surrounding environment with the parks/reserves and consider the impact infrastructure may have on the environment